 You will be told the withdrawal is now in progress.

-You should now see the WeTrust (abbreviated to TRST) in your wallet under 'Token Balances'.
+You should now see the WeTrust (abbreviated to TRST) in your wallet under 'Tokens'.

 One note of importance is that the example wallet in this guide has no Eth in it.
 Why is that important?

 WeTrust coins exist as a token on the Ethereum network.
 To move WeTrust coins across that network costs 'gas', which are in the form of Ether coins.
 If in the future you want to move your WeTrust coins to another address, you're going to need some of those Ether coins to power the transaction.

 You already know how to buy Ether, but you can use this guide if you're still unsure how to move them to your personal wallet.

 What about when you're ready to sell your WeTrust?

 You simply reverse the order of tasks you performed in this guide.For example, you send your WeTrust to Livecoin, exchange it for Ethereum, send that Ethereum to Coinbase Cex.io Coinmama Local Bitcoins and sell it for your preferred currency.